Fall 2005 Edition

 - H O M E is a membership-based, nationally recognized civil rights organization working to ensure fair and equal access to housing.
 HOME promotes equal opportunity in housing without restrictions based on such factors as race, color, religion, national origin, sex, age, marital status, disability, sexual orientation, gender identity and expression, lawful source of income or the presence of children within a family.
-HOME’s mission is to assist the people of Western New York to live in the housing and communities of their choice through education, advocacy, enforcement of fair housing laws, and the creation of housing opportunities.
+HOME’s mission is to assist the people of New York to live in the housing and communities of their choice through education, advocacy, enforcement of fair housing laws, and the creation of housing opportunities.

 - HOW TO PREPARE FOR A LANDLORD/TENANT TRIAL